-Initializing single-token architecture datacenters
+Initialize single-token architecture datacenters

+These steps provide information about setting up a cluster having one or more datacenters.
 Follow these steps only when not using virtual nodes (vnodes).

 In most circumstances, each workload type, such as search, analytics, and transactional, should be organized into separate virtual datacenters.
 Workload segregation avoids contention for resources.
 However, workloads can be combined in SearchAnalytics nodes when there is not a large demand for analytics, or when analytics queries must use a DSE Search index.
 Generally, combining transactional (OLTP) and analytics (OLAP) workloads results in decreased performance.

-When creating a keyspace using CQL, DataStax Enterprise creates a virtual datacenter for a cluster, even a one-node cluster, automatically.
+When creating a keyspace using CQL, DSE creates a virtual datacenter for a cluster, even a one-node cluster, automatically.
 You assign nodes that run the same type of workload to the same datacenter.
 The separate, virtual datacenters for different types of nodes segregate workloads that run DSE Search from those nodes that run other workload types.

-Single Datacenter
+Single datacenter

-Node Token
+Node IP Token

-node0
+node0 (seed1)

 0